Alloys: 5005, 5754

-The anodizing process is protecting the aluminium surface from undue damage and wear, anodizing aluminium adds a protective coating of aluminium oxide to the metal itself.
+The anodizing process is protecting the aluminium surface from undue damage and wear.
+The anodized aluminium adds a protective coating of aluminium oxide to the metal itself.

 - Ease of Maintenance.
-Anodized surfaces sometimes take on dirt and stains, but through a simple cleaning process (usually a mild detergent will do it) you can restore the finish to like-new status.
+Anodized surfaces sometimes take on dirt and stains but through a simple cleaning process (usually a mild detergent) you can restore the finish to a “like new” condition.

 - Cost.
-A lower initial finishing cost combines with lower maintenance costs for greater long-term value.
+Lower maintenance costs for greater long-term value.

 - Facade panels and claddings, roofing systems, gutters, sill drips and more